Ensembl/ensembl-hive/docs/contrib/alternative_meadows.rst

+.. _other-job-schedulers:

 Other job schedulers
 ====================

-eHive has a generic interface named *Meadow* that describes how to interact with an underlying grid scheduler (submit jobs, query job's status, etc). eHive ships some meadow implementations:
+eHive has a generic interface named :ref:`Meadow <meadows-overview>` that describes how to interact with an underlying grid scheduler (submit jobs, query job's status, etc.).  eHive is distributed with some meadow implementations:

 LOCAL
   A simple meadow that submits jobs locally via ``system()`` (i.e. ``fork()``).